-(I’m a self-employed Ringana-Partner, because I’m a fan of the products.
-If you become a customer via my personalised online shop I’ll get a commission on your purchases, that way you can support my blog.
-This blogpost is not an official Ringana page, I am responsible of the content myself.)
+I’m a self-employed Ringana-Partner, because I’m a fan of the products.
+If you buy something via the links in this post, I’ll get a commission on your purchases, also future purchases, that way you can support my blog.
+This blogpost is not an official Ringana page, I am responsible for the content myself.

-Let me tell you about my game changer!
 I admit, I wasn’t very interested at first, when a friend of my mum told me about Ringana’s products.
-I thought, yes, another skincare company, ok, vegan and cruelty free, that’s nice, but I actually have everything.
+Yes, another skincare company, ok, vegan and cruelty free, that’s nice, but I actually have everything.

 Luckily she mentioned them again a few months later, and said, I just think these products would be perfect for you …

 Ok, I said, because meanwhile I was running low on some stuff, so I decided to give it a shot.
 I thought I’ll just get a few things and write a blogpost if I liked them.
-As soon as I started taking a closer look at their products and company philosophy, I realised that Ringana is not just another skincare company, they really are different!
+When I started taking a closer look at their products and company philosophy, I realised that Ringana is not just another skincare company.
+They really are different!

 What makes Ringana products different?

-The ingredients Ringana use are organic and fair trade, of the highest quality, and everything is freshly produced in their environmentally-friendly factory in Austria, from where the products are shipped directly to the customers.
+The ingredients Ringana use are organic and fair trade, of the highest quality.
+Everything is freshly produced in their environmentally-friendly factory in Austria.
+From there the products are shipped directly to the customers.
 Ringana delivers throughout Europe – currently to 34 countries.
 (Read more on shipping here.)

-Recently I have started to become very interested in the microbiome and read a lot about how our health and wellbeing is affected by the things we put in our stomach, and also by the things we put on our skin!
+Recently I have started to become very interested in the microbiome.
+I read a lot about how our health and wellbeing is affected by the things we put in our stomach, and also by the things we put on our skin!
 One more reason to pay a little more attention to ingredients in my cosmetics.

 So I tried Ringana products!

-When the products I chose arrived, the first thing I noticed was how much I liked the design of the bottles and how stylish they looked in my bathroom.
+When the products I chose arrived, the first thing I noticed was how much I liked the design of the bottles.
+How stylish they looked in my bathroom!
 Also they are very sustainable, which is a big part of Ringana’s company policy.

 The bottles are either made of glass and once you collect ten empty ones, you can send them back to the company and get a free product of your choice.
 Other bottles are made of CO2 neutral sugar cane and can be 100% recycled.

-The glass bottles are wrapped in a little organic cotton towel for protection here in the picture, and the recycled cardboard box is filled with little chips made of cornstarch.
+The glass bottles are wrapped in a little organic cotton towel for protection as you can see here in the picture.
+The recycled cardboard box is filled with little chips made of cornstarch.
 You could actually eat them!
 I tried one.
 Not very tasty though 🙂